hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 - a directory to hold public files
 - a private key used to sign the registry.

-Let's create an "acme" registry.
-We'll create a new directory, generate a random private key, a "public" directory, and build the registry:
+Let's create an "acme" registry, generate a random private key, a `public` directory, and finally let's build the registry:

 ```
 $ mkdir acme